Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Detailed Results

-In this section, we first show the leaderboard of S\textsuperscript{2}-Bench in Table \ref{tab:rank}, where Claude-3.5 achieves the second place with an average weighted success rate of 35.92\%.
-Notably, via instruction tuning on our OpenMolIns dataset, Llama3.1-8B achieves the first place, which outperforms all the other LLMs.

-We also compare several representative LLMs from different model categories via radar maps, which are shown in Figure \ref{fig:moltasks}.
-Among the proprietary models, it can be concluded that Claude-3.5 achieves a powerful performance in these subtasks, except for the DelComponent task and the BondNum task.
-In DelComponent task, GPT-4o demonstrates better performance than Claude-3.5.
-More importantly, we can also observe that Llama3.1-8B (OpenMolIns-xlarge) outperforms most of the other LLMs across these nine subtasks, achieving the SOTA performance.

-Meanwhile, these radar maps also imply the difficulties of the subtasks.
-For example, for majority of the LLMs, they are struggling with the BondNum task.
-Even the most advanced proprietary LLMs like Claude-3.5 failed to achieve an ideal performance.

-Finally, we also include a reasoning LLM, Deepseek-R1-distill-Qwen-7B~\citep{guo2025deepseek}, as shown in Table \ref{tab:rank}, which achieves the best performance among 7 and 8B level open-source general LLMs, showing the potential of LLM reasoning in open-domain natural language-driven molecule generation tasks.

-Finally, we present the detailed experimental results of all the subtasks in Table \ref{tab:moledit}, \ref{tab:molopt}, and \ref{tab:molcustom}.
-Note that \textbf{we do not provide results of vanilla galactica-125M, for it's not instruction tuned and cannot respond to human instructions.} All results of vanilla galactica-125M should be close to zeros.
+In this section, we show the leaderboard of S\textsuperscript{2}-Bench in Table \ref{tab:rank}.
+The detailed experimental results of all the subtasks in Table \ref{tab:moledit}, \ref{tab:molopt}, and \ref{tab:molcustom}.
+Note that \textbf{we do not provide results of vanilla galactica-125M, for it's not instruction-tuned and cannot respond to human instructions.} All results of vanilla galactica-125M should be close to zero.